 Euronext confirmed its leading position worldwide in debt listing, recording an all-time high in new debt listings in 2021.
 This performance results from the favourable market conditions across Euronext listing venues, continued traction of ESG bonds as well as the benefits from Borsa Italiana debt listing capabilities.
-In 2021, \in 1.5 trillion in debt was raised on Euronext markets, compared to \in 1.2 trillion in 2020.
+In 2021, €1.5 trillion in debt was raised on Euronext markets, compared to €1.2 trillion in 2020.

-In total, \in 1.6 trillion in equity and debt was raised on Euronext markets in 2021, compared to \in 1.3 trillion in 2020.
+In total, eq1.6 trillion in equity and debt was raised on Euronext markets in 2021, compared to eq1.3 trillion in 2020.

-Euronext Corporate Services reported a strong performance, generating $\[mathebox{\ensuremath{\mathfrak{C}}}37.1$ million in revenue in 2021, up +14.6% compared to 2020, capitalising on supportive trends towards further digitalisation and on an enhanced offering in 2021.
+Euronext Corporate Services reported a strong performance, generating $\mbox{\ensuremath{\mathfrak{C}}37.1}$ million in revenue in 2021, up +14.6% compared to 2020, capitalising on supportive trends towards further digitalisation and on an enhanced offering in 2021.